The Maude Experience

 Realizing a lifelong dream, Curtis opened his first solo restaurant, Maude (Beverly Hills, CA), in February 2014.
 Affectionately named after his late paternal grandmother, the restaurant pays homage to Curtis’ first culinary mentor whose sensibilities are resonant throughout the restaurant experience.

-The menu at Maude is a set twelve-course chef’s tasting menu that is created around one seasonal ingredient each month and creatively woven, to varying degrees, through each course.
+The menu at Maude is a set ten-course chef’s tasting menu that is created around one seasonal ingredient each month and creatively woven, to varying degrees, through each course.
 Some courses call for the hero ingredient to be at the center of the plate, whilst at other times it plays a supporting role.

 This simple concept of devoting an entire menu to one ingredient each month ambitiously challenges the culinary team to be perpetually innovative.
 With the development of each monthly menu, the team experiments with the hero ingredient to see how it can be best prepared for the taste of each dish, whether it be poached, sous vide, fried, frozen and shaved, or smoked.
 There are endless possibilities, yet one main goal remains at the center of their focus: delicious triumphs concept.
 Approaching its third anniversary, Maude has developed, tested, tasted, and refined over 1000 dishes to-date, with not one replicate.